snadim02/snadim02.github.io/_posts/2021-04-01-entry-closet.md

 ![Closet](../assets/img/frontcloset02.jpg){: .mx-auto.d-block :}

 **Reusable grocery bags:** Honestly it's easier to stuff them in a bin than actually hang 'em up, and we keep the large ones lined up on a mini shelf.
+It became *easiest* when we pared down our ridiculous collection to functional bags we really use!

 **Plastic bag recycling:** Do you know the best/most intuitive spot for plastic bag recycling!?
 Me neither.
 This spot (in the pantry) was really our only option (I'll admit it).
 Seems to be working well so far at enabling us to put away packaging easily without getting in anyone's way in the kitchen!